unused/ruby-ftw/slides.md

 The array one, two, two responds with a new array one, two when uniq is sent.
 The original array in variable a is not changed.

-Using the destructive method will not create a new array but change the existing one.
+Using the destructive method below will not create a new array but change the existing one.
 It changes some internals and this might not be expected, therefor it notifies the reader with the exclamation mark.